noelex/rclnet/README.md

         <AllowUnsafeBlocks>true</AllowUnsafeBlocks>
     </PropertyGroup>
     ```
 - Runtime marshalling for the assembly is disabled.
-You can the following line to somewhere in the source code of the project:
+You can add the following line to somewhere in the source code of the project:
     ```csharp
     [assembly: System.Runtime.CompilerServices.DisableRuntimeMarshalling]
     ```